 It's an experimental sci-fi short film titled "Applied Theories of Expanding Minds," that's set in a fictional future Kenya, recently freed from Chinese domination.
 This of course speaks to ongoing Sino-African relations, which have seen the Chinese become an increasingly powerful presence in across continental Africa - what some have branded 21st century colonialism.

-In the film, a group of people within a future community in Kenya have decided to free themselves from years of oppression and no longer follow the usual Chinese customs.
-To replace the ways of the old Chinese colonizers, they instead organise their lives according to rules imposed by the magnetic fields of the Earth.
+In the film, a group of people within a future community in Kenya decide to free themselves from years of oppression, and no longer follow staid Chinese customs.
+To replace the ways of the old Chinese colonizers, they instead organize their lives according to rules imposed by the magnetic fields of the Earth.

 Like I said, interesting concept.

 "Applied Theories of Expanding Minds" was directed by Rut Karin Zettergren, Jennifer Rainsford and Lena Bergendahl.